Music for Learning - Unit 1

 Student activities include:

-• making music for stories learned in the lessons, by singing, playing the ukulele, percussion instruments and body percussion
+- creating music for stories by singing, playing the ukulele and percussion instruments

 Features